Fear mongering or fact? 4 reasons why now is different.

 The Digital Revolution

+The internet has completely changed the game.
 Today’s consumer has endless options to choose from.
-She is infinitely more informed and empowered than in pre-internet times.
+They are infinitely more informed and empowered than in pre-internet times.

 In short, the days when arts organizations dictated the cultural agenda are gone.
 Now, online consumers hold the power, collectively deciding what matters.